mohagan9/Algocet/README.md

 There are three main sub-projects:

  - <b>Algocet:</b> Generates a solution in the form of a CSharpSyntaxTree for a given problem.
- - <b>AlgocetConsole:</b> A CLI that takes a problem statement and saves the C# solution to a text file.
+ - <b>AlgocetConsole:</b> Reads a problem statement and saves the C# solution to a text file.
  - <b>CodingChallenges:</b> A test project to verify that Algocet is producing the correct solutions.

  Each problem statement is composed of <b>functions</b> and optional <b>constraints</b>.